 About Me: Fennel is a flowering plant in the carrot family.
-It is highly aromatic and tastes like licorice.
+It is highly aromatic and tastes a little like licorice.
 At our farm we usually like to grow fennel just to a baby size.
 We find the licorice flavour a bit milder and super tasty.
 Fennel is very good for you.
 It’s high in dietary fibre, calcium, iron, magnesium, and manganese.
 What’s best, the whole fennel is edible – the bulb, the stalks, and the fronds.

 To store: Cut off the stalks where they emerge from the bulb, and if you want to use the feathery foliage as an herb, place the dry stalks upright in a glass filled with two inches of water.
 Cover the glass loosely with a reused plastic bag and store in the refrigerator for few days.
 Put the fennel bulb in a mesh bag, or paper towel, and then place inside a bag, or container inside your fridge crisper.
 It will keep for about two-three weeks.